2020 - 2021

 Mathematical Model for Frequency Demultiplication in Neurospora Crassa

 Circadian rhythms are a feature that found in many organisms, which play a vital role in maintaining the daily activities of ~24 hours.
 Entrainment to environmental cycles is a defining property of circadian rhythms, and entrainment of these rhythms by cycles that repeat twice or more often per day, which is known as subharmonic entrainment or frequency demultiplication, is also a characteristic that has been used to understand the architecture of circadian systems.
 Experiments show that Neurospora Crassa (filamentous fungi) exhibits frequency demultiplication to external temperature cycles with short periods.
 In this study, I plan to build a mathematical model representing core components of circadian system of Neurospora and use the model to describe molecular components responsible for frequency demultiplication.

-Scaffolding and Implementing Authentic Materials through a Genre-Based Approach for Beginner German-Language Classrooms
+Implementing Scaffolded Authentic Materials through an Inquiry-Based Approach for Beginner and Intermediate German Language Classrooms

 Kayla Weiglein, German Studies